-SS 111 - History ov Western Civ I (3)
+SS 111 - History of Early Western Civil (3)

 This course is designed to examine the economic, political, and social development of the major periods of Western Civilization.
 Emphasis is on developing an understanding of the Ancient and Classical World, the Middle Ages and the Renaissance.
 Contact Hours: (3,0)